-Protecting Yourself in the Workplace: HIV and Salons
+Protecting yourself in the workplace: HIV and salons

 Salons have come under intense scrutiny in the past decade because of various outbreaks of infectious diseases that were traced to improperly cleaned equipment.
 State licensing boards have set strict rules for salon procedures and the exact steps for proper sanitation and sterilization of equipment to make sure disease transmission can't happen in salons.
-It is important that all licensed cosmetologist are familiar with and consistently practice these safety rules and guidelines.
+It is important that all licensed cosmetologists are familiar with and consistently practice these safety rules and guidelines.
 Among the most important is the simplest: workers must wash their hands frequently, between clients and sometimes more often, when there is a chance of any kind of disease transmission.
 Not only will this (and other mandated safety precautions) significantly reduce the likelihood of transmitting HIV/AIDS, it will also provide protection against the transmission of staph infection and other harmful bacteria and germs that are statistically much more likely to be transmitted within the salon setting.